Purpose

 - Submission Requirement Form

-- Personal statement written by candidate demonstrating professional and personal mentoring experiences, highlighting aspects of mentoring noted above in nomination materials section. (limit 3 pages)
+- written by candidate demonstrating professional and personal mentoring experiences, highlighting aspects of mentoring noted above in nomination materials section

 - Candidate prepared list of UG Research activities, include list of students who the candidate has mentored over the past three years with a brief summary of outcomes and impact for each.
 (1 page, table format is preferred)

 - Three letters of support, including at least one from candidate’s current supervisor/administrator and one from a current UG student they mentor.
-Remaining letter can come from a colleague or UG student. (limit 2 pages per letter)
+Remaining letter can come from a colleague or UG student. (each letter limited to 2 double-spaced pages)

-Nominations and supporting materials must be submitted by the Divisional Dean, who may establish an earlier deadline.
-Submit an electronic version as a single PDF attachment via email to UMCProvostAwards@missouri.edu.
-Name the file as follows: YearMentor-Undergrad_LastName (e.g., 2026Mentor-Undergrad_TigerTruman).
-Original hard copies of the proposal packet are no longer required.
+Nomination packets for this award must be submitted by the Divisional Dean, who may establish an earlier deadline.
+The Divisional Dean will submit the nomination packet as a single PDF attachment via email to UMCProvostAwards@missouri.edu.
+The PDF file should be named as follows: YearMentor-Undergrad_LastName (e.g., 2026Mentor-Undergrad_TigerTruman)

 Please contact us at UMCProvostAwards@missouri.edu with any questions.